Festival Application Process

 July through September

-If selected for the festival, event partners will need to attend a required meeting in early July and then meet a series of summer deadlines related to supplying promotional images, registration links, event copy, and other “event essentials.”
+If selected for the festival, event partners will need to attend a required meeting on July 9, 2025 at 10AM or 2PM via Zoom and then meet a series of summer deadlines related to event promotions.

 Spirit & Place Festival event partners agree to the following.
 Please download the entire agreement and let us know if you have any questions.